lpinheir/PSCymodule/README.md

 ## Installation 🎉

-1. Clone or download this repository to your local machine.1 Import the module by running the following command in PowerShell:
+1. Clone or download this repository to your local machine
+2. Import the module by running the following command in PowerShell:
 `Import-Module .\MyApiModule.psm1`
-Set your Cymulate API key using the Connect-CymApi function:
+3. Set your Cymulate API key using the Connect-CymApi function:
 `Connect-CymApi -ApiKey "your_api_key_here"`
-You are now ready to use the module and its functions as described in the documentation
+4. You are now ready to use the module and its functions as described in the documentation

 ## Status e badges shields 🦄